-All sections of the Freshman Seminar course will develop a group project about the course theme to be presented at the Freshman Seminar Symposium, to be held during the last week of the semester.
-The project will include an oral presentation to the other classes as well as a visual presentation to be displayed at poster session open to everyone at the college.
+All sections of the First Year Seminar course will develop a group project about the course theme.
 The project will be developed as a collaboration between the class members and the instructor and all students will contribute to the group project.
 This assignment will be discussed in class and specific information on the assignment will be distributed.